 - Here you have a choice:

-For the main route, continue ahead ignoring all crossing paths until your path ends in 250 metres at a junction with a wide path (and a wall and seat to the left).
-Cross the path and cut across the grass ahead to join a narrow path leading sharply to the right.
+For the main route, continue ahead ignoring all crossing paths until your path ends in 160 metres at a junction with a wide path (with a wall and seat to the left).
+Cross the path and cut across the grass ahead to join a narrow path leading sharply to the right (60 degrees).
 The Delapre Abbey diversion joins you here.

 Note that the detour to Delapre Abbey increases the distance by 0.3 kms.

 - From the Engine Shed turn right (North West) on Locomotive Walk.
 Cross Park Avenue in 70 metres (there are bus stops to the right here).
 To the left here is Sunley Hotel, which includes a lounge bar – probably the only facility on campus which is open at weekends.
 Continue on Delapre Walk (there is a cafe on your right, in the Learning Hub building).
-In 180 metres you reach Waterside Place.
+In 160 metres you reach Waterside Place.
 On the left there are shops and the Creative Hub, including a cafe, the Coffee Social (there is also the Waterside cafe on your right).
 Follow the path round to the left when you reach the River Nene.
-In 120 metres you cross the river by the winding Becket’s Bridge, with views of Northampton Marina to your right, then enter Becket’s Park in 150 metres.
+In 120 metres you cross the river by the winding Becket’s Bridge, with views of Northampton Marina to your right, then enter Becket’s Park in 140 metres.
 Turn left back towards the river and turn right in 45 metres by Northampton Lock (Walk 378, Wellingborough to Northampton, joins you here).

 - You pass the end of an islet, then continue past a pedestrian bridge on a paved riverside path with flats on your right.
 In 400 metres cross Bridge Street by the traffic lights to the huge Carlsberg brewery.
 Take the tarmac riverside path to the left of the brewery (signposted ‘Nene Way Riverside Walk’).
 In 120 metres you pass the point where the river (which is fully navigable) converges with the Northampton Arm of the Grand Union Canal (note the British Waterways sign).
 In 80 metres the path turns to the right, away from the river but with a tributary to your left and beery smells and some mournful weeping willows on your right.
 In 80 metres take a pedestrian bridge on your left and turn right on tarmac, signed to the town centre and railway station.